AtulyaRaghuvanshi/LipReading/README.md

 ## Why Does This Matter?
 The Human Impact

-Beyond being a cool technical demo, this technology has profound implications for creating a more accessible and connected world.
+This technology has profound implications for creating a more accessible and connected world.

 * **Empowering the Visually Impaired:** Imagine a future where assistive technologies can describe not just the objects in a room, but also what people are saying, even if they can't be heard.
 This can provide a richer, more complete sense of a social environment, fostering greater connection and understanding.